Southline Transmission Project

 - A new 240-mile, 345-kilovolt double-circuit transmission line between the existing substations at Afton, New Mexico, and Apache, Arizona.

 - Upgrade of about 120 miles of Western's existing transmission lines between the Apache and Saguaro substations in Arizona from a 115-kV line to a 230-kV double-circuit line.
-This upgrade would provide about 1,000 megawatts of capacity.
+This upgrade would provide up to 1,000 megawatts of capacity.

 Western has two public involvement efforts underway for this project: